m1kron/SimpleTaskSystem-v2.0/readme.txt

 /////////////////////////////////////////////////////

-Simple Task System - a C++ library for parallel programming on multi-core processors.
+Simple Task System - a C++ library for task-based, parallel programming on multi-core processors.

 Main features of the library includes:
 - auto-balancing based of amount of work and number of available cores